-- 10. The parties have the right to hear (or, if deaf or hard of hearing, to access through auxiliary aids for services) testimony of all individuals who testify at the hearing and to propose questions to be asked of all individuals who testify at the hearing.
+- 8. The hearing officer will allow the parties and/or witnesses to be visually or physically separated during the hearing.
+This may include, but is not limited to, the use of a physical partition, a separate physical location, videoconference and/or any other appropriate technology.
+To assess credibility, the hearing officer must have sufficient access to the Complainant, Respondent, and any witnesses presenting information; if the hearing officer is sighted, then the hearing officer must be able to see them. - 9.
+The parties will have the opportunity to present the evidence they submitted, subject to any exclusions determined by the hearing officer.
+Generally, the parties may not introduce evidence, including witness testimony, at the hearing that they did not identify during the pre-hearing process.
+However, the hearing officer has discretion to accept or exclude additional evidence presented at the hearing. - 10.
+The parties have the right to hear (or, if deaf or hard of hearing, to access through auxiliary aids for services) testimony of all individuals who testify at the hearing and to propose questions to be asked of all individuals who testify at the hearing.
 The parties may propose questions at the hearing by submitting them to the hearing officer. - 11.
 The parties are expected not to spend time on undisputed facts or evidence that would be duplicative. - 12.
 The hearing officer will determine the order of questioning.
 Unless they determine re-phrasing is necessary, the hearing officer will ask the questions as they are submitted by the parties and will not change them.
 The hearing officer may find it necessary to rephrase questions to, for example, prevent them from being harassing or for clarity.
-The hearing officer may also exclude questions that are unduly repetitive, clearly not relevant, harassing, or unduly time consuming.
+The hearing officer must exclude questions that are repetitive, irrelevant, or harassing.
+They may also exclude questions that are unduly time consuming.
 Whenever practical, the hearing officer will briefly state their reasons for excluding or rephrasing questions submitted by the parties. - 13.
-The University will audio record the hearing. - 14.
+Parties are allowed to note, in writing only, any objections to questions posed at the hearing: they will do so by keeping a running written record of any objections during the hearing, and they may not object to questions by speaking.
+Only at the conclusion of the hearing will parties provide the record of their objections, if any, to the hearing officer, for inclusion in the record. - 14.
+The University will audio record the hearing. - 15.
 The parties may have their advisors and support persons present throughout the hearing.
-See Section III.E of Appendix E.
+See Section III.E.